Winter Summer

 About Kungsberget

 The first lift up the mountain was built in 1954, but enthusiasts are said to have been skiing down Kungsberget long before that.
-Kungsberget was co-owned for a long time by Gävle and Sandviken municipality, and then completely owned by Sandviken municipality.
-In 2004, it was the Branäs group that acquired the facility.
-The Branäs Group also includes the facility Branäs Fritidscenter.
+Kungsberget was for a long time jointly owned by Gävle and Sandviken municipality, and then completely owned by Sandviken municipality.
+In 2004, it was the Branäs group that acquired the plant.
+The Branäs Group also includes the facility Branäs Fritidscenter, which is Sweden's fourth largest facility.

 Join us on a journey through time, about our history and true skiing joy, told by Gun Larsson, now Lyrberg - daughter of Johan Larsson who in the 30s was involved in building Kungsberget and whose heritage we manage today.